Classic Fiat 500 - the Italian Icon

 It's easy to forget how difficult old cars are to drive.
 We're so used to modern cars that are more like armchairs with surround sound and effortless engines.
 Climb into something that was designed and built more than 40 years ago and suddenly the 1960s seems like the stone age.
 Crunchy gears with no synchromesh (if you're young and reading this, ask your dad, or grandpa), uncomfortable seats, bad brakes and out-of-breath engines.
 But then there's the maintenance.
 Spanner heaven!!
 Try doing something to a modern car.
 I have a Golf and the most work I can do on it is wash it and check the window washer fluid.
 Sophia loves being touched, she's all hands on.
 Strip the head off after breakfast, clean the piston crowns, new gaskets and have it running again before lunch.

-Andrea that runs Passione 500 it is a really nice guy.
-Really helpful, knowledgeable and he never flirts with my wife
+Andrea, who runs Passione 500, is a really nice guy.
+Helpful, knowledgeable and he never flirts with my wife

 Sophia, my FIAT 500, wasn't used much by the previous owner.
 She sat in a garage for 2 years so when it came to giving her a good check over there were a few challenges.
 My 1969 L has drum brakes front and rear (ask your grandpa).
 Getting them off was a nightmare.
 I had to make a bracket with 10mm bolts to ease off the drums.
 They were locked solid.
 As it happens the brakes were fine.
 A bit of copper slip was applied to avoid the same fiasco next time.
 Then there was all the usual bits that anyone should change - air filter, spark plugs, points, condenser, distributor cap.
 She'd been running fine.
 The engine had had extensive work by the previous guy - re-bored, head skimmed, etc.